Using PIXLR to superimpose one photo on another

-You can download its Autodesk files to your desktop from here or work directly from your browser on their website here.
+You can download the program from its website here.
 There is no hassle, just sign in with your Facebook account and you will be able to get started.

-Once logged in look for "Pixlr Editor" (there is also "Pixlr Express") and click on "Launch Web App" below it.
+Once logged in click on "Launch Web App" below it.

 Now comes the interesting part.
 Go to File - Open Image and choose the main photo on which you want to superimpose the smaller picture you have just created.
 The photo below is the main photo (before the superimposition).

 Now select the "Layer" menu and choose "Open Image as Layer."
 Select and open the photo with the transparent background that you had saved as a .png file earlier.